Faylixe/wage/chapters/04 - Instruction set.md

 We won't dive into each instruction set since GameBoy instruction set offer 512 instructions, but we will takes few representatives from each subset to understand the logic applied.

-To design such enumeration efficently we took the following idea : from a emulator point of view, the associated code of a given instruction should be able to access to each aspect of the hardware, namely :
+To design such enumeration efficently we assumed the following idea : from an emulator point of view, the associated code of a given instruction should be able to access to each aspect of the hardware, namely :